 Beyond COVID-19, AI can be used to determine clinical outcomes like accurately identifying low birth-weight pregnancies and reduce time-to-treatment.

 Outside of the healthcare arena, AI-enabled automation can help a myriad of other industries drive operational efficiency gains, employee and customer satisfaction, and improved compliance.
-One such example we’ve seen lately has been the application of AI in the insurance industry to help predict claim fraud using machine learning and UiPath AI Fabric.
+One such example we’ve seen lately has been the application of AI in the insurance industry to help predict claim fraud using machine learning and UiPath AI Center (formerly UiPath AI Fabric).

 Using these tools, the company was able to integrate data in siloed data sources to predict whether parts of a claim were fraudulent and flag and prioritize their processing accordingly.